 You don’t have to be a pro to use old-school downtube shifters!
 They’re more straightforward than you think!

-Many cyclists love downtube shifters because they are very easy to use and give an unmatched cycling experience.
+Many cyclists love downtube shifters because they are straightforward and give an unmatched cycling experience.
 Once you learn how to use them, downtube shifters can improve your road cycling.
-They’re more reliable and durable than modern shifters, and they give you more precise control over your bike.
+They’re more reliable and durable than modern shifters, giving you more precise control over your bike.

-Keep reading to learn everything about downtube shifters, including how to use them.
+Keep reading to learn about downtube shifters, including how to use them.

 How to Use Downtube Shifters

 These shifters have two elements – the lever and the barrel.
-The lever is the obvious aluminum handle that sticks out, and the barrel is the round bit attached to the bike frame.
-The cable itself is attached to the lever and then the derailleur.
+The lever is the apparent aluminum handle that sticks out, and the barrel is the round bit attached to the bike frame.
+The cable itself is connected to the lever and then the derailleur.

 If your derailleur is out of adjustment, it will be harder to function correctly.

 Some modern entry-level road bikes with downtube shifters come with indexed shifters.
-Others come with a little control attached to them to switch from indexed to continuous mode.
+Others have a little control attached to them to switch from indexed to continuous mode.

 How do you adjust downtube shifters?